fmanimashaun/Steghub-DevOps-training/DevOps_tooling_website_solution/README.md

    ```bash
    rpcinfo -p | grep nfs
    ```

+   > Here's a breakdown of the command:
+   >- **rpcinfo**: This command displays information about programs registered with the RPC service on a machine, including NFS.
+RPC is used by NFS for communication between servers and clients.
+   >- **p**: This option tells rpcinfo to list all the registered RPC services on the local machine (i.e., the programs and their associated ports).
+   >- **|**: The pipe operator takes the output of rpcinfo -p and passes it as input to the grep command.
+   >- **grep nfs**: This filters the output of rpcinfo -p to only show lines containing the word "nfs", which represent NFS-related services.

    Add the following ports to the security group for the nfs-server on aws console:
       - TCP 111
       - TCP 2049